Bezuro/rnc-delete-large-data/readme.md

 You can customize the behavior of the command by adjusting the `$batchSize` variable in the code located in `app/Console/Commands/DeleteDataCommand.php`.
 This variable determines the number of records deleted in a single batch operation.
 Changing this value may affect the performance and resource consumption of the command.

 ### Example
-To delete records from the users table created before January 1, 2023, you can execute the following command:
+To delete records from the users table created after January 1, 2024, you can execute the following command:

 ```
-php artisan delete:data users "2023-01-01 00:00:00"
+php artisan delete:data users "2024-01-01 00:00:00"
 ```

 #### Note